Best list · AI Writing Assistants

 Bundled features beyond grammar

-Most modern AI grammar tools bundle paraphrase, AI-detection bypass, or SEO scoring.
+Most modern AI writing tools bundle paraphrase, templates, SEO scoring, or AI-detection bypass.
 The right bundle depends on what else you need beyond clean prose.

 Find your fit

-We tested 14 AI grammar checkers over 50 days on three real workloads: 600 academic-style abstracts (where false positives waste time), 200 marketing emails (where tone preservation matters as much as grammar), and 80 long-form blog drafts (where context-aware suggestions separate good tools from rule-based engines).
-Based on our testing, the 7 tools below either beat Grammarly on a specific dimension (false-positive rate, AI-detection bypass, voice preservation) or deliver Grammarly-equivalent accuracy at lower cost.
-We benchmarked against a panel of three professional editors at $80/hour.
+We tested 14 AI writing tools over 50 days on three real workloads: 600 academic-style abstracts (where false positives waste time), 200 marketing emails (where tone preservation matters as much as grammar), and 80 long-form blog drafts (where context-aware suggestions separate good tools from rule-based engines).
+We benchmarked against a panel of three professional editors at $80/hour and measured both grammar catch rates and false-positive rates on technical writing.
+According to G2's 2026 AI Writing Software category, the top AI writing tools now ship grammar improvement as a bundled feature — not a standalone add-on.

-Past our top 7, the rest of the 14 we tested either flagged 25%+ false positives on technical writing (LanguageTool default settings) or simply matched Grammarly without offering anything new at the same price.
-For shopping pages adjacent to grammar checking, see How to humanize AI text, Best AI writing tools, and Rytr vs Writesonic.
+Past our top picks, the rest of the 14 we tested either flagged 25%+ false positives on technical writing or simply matched Grammarly without offering anything new at the same price.
+For related guides, see How to humanize AI text, Best AI writing tools, and Rytr vs Writesonic.
 Pricing for every tool below was verified in May 2026.

 All 7 picks, ranked